janetjotw/create-cicd-automation/README.md

 ## Introduction

-This repo aims to showcase the OpenAPI specification and deploy the API through GitHub Actions.
-I would like to thank Łukasz Michta for the CI/CD for Technical Writer with Open API-Redocly exercise.
-I built this Github repo based on this guidance and fine-tuned the API to suit my example.
+This repository demonstrates the use of an OpenAPI specification and the deployment of an API using GitHub Actions.
+Special thanks to Łukasz Michta for his "CI/CD for Technical Writers with OpenAPI and Redocly" tutorial, which served as the foundation for this project.
+I adapted and refined the API to align with my use case.

 ## What is Redocly